-Elementary School - 1⁄2 mile radius

-Middle and High School - 1 mile radius
+Elementary School - 1⁄2 mile radius Middle and High School - 1 mile radius

-MOB 1.1.14 Required Bicycle and Pedestrian Facilities.
+MOB 1.1.1114 Required Bicycle and Pedestrian Facilities.
 Escambia County-shall encourage through private/public partnerships, through LDC provisions, require the installation of sidewalks along the street frontage of new development (including but not limited to new development along routes shown on the TPO Bicycle and Pedestrian Plan, the County's Bicycle and Pedestrian Plan, or the "Transportation Alternative" Plan) to provide connectivity and utility for existing sidewalks in the vicinity of the development.

-New development along routes shown on the TPO Bicycle and Pedestrian Plan, the County's Bicycle and Pedestrian Plan, or the SRTS Plan shall install-sidewalks and/or bicycle facilities as specified by those plans for any street frontage of the development that coincides with those routes.
+New development along routes shown on the TPO Bicycle and Pedestrian Plan, the County's Bicycle and Pedestrian Plan, or the SRTS Plan shall install-sidewalks and/or bicycle facilities as specified by those plans for any street-frontage of the development that coincides with those routes.
 New development in proximity to a school shall install sidewalks consistent with policies PSF 1.4.5 and PSF 1.4.6.

-- MOB 1.1.15 Coordination with School District and Sidewalk Planning Participation.
+MOB 1.1.1215 Coordination with School District and Sidewalk Planning Participation.
 Escambia County will coordinate with the Escambia County School District regarding new school siting and needs at existing schools when determining locations for improvements to pedestrian facilities.
-Escambia County will also seek public input from citizens, Escambia County School District and the development community regarding sidewalk needs and priorities. - MOB 1.1.16 Sidewalk Planning Participation.
-Escambia County will seek public input from citizens, the School Board of Escambia County and the development community regarding sidewalk needs and priorities. - MOB 1.1.17 Intelligent Transportation System.
-Escambia County will cooperate with FDOT studies now underway that address intelligent transportation system opportunities to improve system efficiency and enhance safety. - MOB 1.1.18 Roadway Improvement Recommendations.
-Escambia County shall utilize the following steps to monitor and plan for transportation facilities to meet current and future demands.
+Escambia County will also seek public input from citizens, the Escambia County School District, and the development community regarding sidewalk needs and priorities.

+MOB 1.1.16 Sidewalk Planning Participation.
+Escambia County will seek public input from citizens, the School Board of Escambia County and the development community regarding sidewalk needs and priorities.

+MOB 1.1.1317 Intelligent Transportation System.
+Escambia County will cooperate with FDOT staff concerning studies now underway that address intelligent transportation system opportunities to improve system efficiency and enhance safety.

+MOB 1.1.1418 Roadway Improvement Recommendations.
+Escambia County shall monitor and plan for transportation facilities to meet current and future demands.
 Escambia County will study roadway segments that are estimated to exceed the adopted LOS standard and recommend specific improvements to address deficiencies.
 These projects will be identified in the County's CIP.
-The County shall develop and maintain a Transportation Level of Service plan which will provide for the monitoring of impacts to the transportation network and identify areas of concern and opportunities for improvement in partnership with the development community.
-This program shall serve as the foundation of project review and evaluations, prioritization of roadway and transportation improvements as well as providing data for the Level of Service report and Transportation Level of Service Plan.
-Escambia County shall continue to analyze and develop alternative mechanisms for funding roadway improvements and to shift the funding of development related improvements from the County to the development source creating the impact.
+The County shall develop and maintain a Transportation Level of Service plan which